 How clean a place is doesn’t have an impact on attracting bed bugs.
 These nasty pests live in a wide range of conditions and temperatures and can live for many months without access to food.

 In short, bed bugs have successfully adapted to life in human environments.
 So, bed bug control in Fort Myers is crucial because, without it, bed bugs can continue to thrive and infest homes, hotels, and more.

 When you’re traveling, put a plastic trash bag around your suitcases while in a hotel and keep them off the bed.
 Check the hotel beds when you arrive—box springs, mattresses, and bedding—for tiny brown or red stains that could indicate dried blood after bed bug bites.
 Then, when you get home, inspect your luggage before bringing it inside and wash all clothing, towels, and linens in hot water.
 If you like to go secondhand shopping, inspect mattresses, furniture, clothing, and so forth before bringing the items into your Fort Myers home.

 The good news is that they don’t transmit diseases to humans.
 That said, bites can become itchy and, if scratched, may become infected, which is a medical issue.

-With more than fifty years of experience, Turner employs professional, trained, background checked technicians who provide prompt, courteous pest control service with our highly effective treatments.
-We offer affordable programs to fit your budget, including for bed bug control in Fort Myers.
+With more than fifty years of experience, Turner Pest Control employs professional, trained, background-checked technicians who provide prompt, courteous pest control service with our highly effective treatments.
+We offer affordable programs to fit your budget, including bed bug control in Fort Myers.
 Schedule a free inspection online or call (239) 334-0880.

 Still have questions?
 See all Frequently Asked QuestionsGet More Answers